We all know how important naps are for a baby's growth and development. (And if you don't know, have a read of THIS

 When we're talking about baby and toddler sleep (which we do A LOT!), we always talk about how important your child's whole 24-hour day is.
 We always look at their napping and night sleep together, because we know how significantly one affects the other.
-To work on good nights, we have to aim for good naps.
+So, to work on good nights, we have to aim for good naps.
 And vice versa.

 So if your baby isn't napping well, chances are they are also sleeping poorly overnight.
 Unless of course your baby isn't napping well and then sleeping like the dead overnight out of sheer exhaustion.
 Either scenario is, unfortunately, unsustainable long-term for you and for your baby.

 So what can you do about it?
 What do you do when your baby isn't napping well?

 Your baby or toddler's awake period is crucial to achieving good naps.
 Quite simply, if your baby hasn't been awake long enough to be tired enough for a decent nap, they won't nap well at all.
 Similarly, if they've been awake for too long between naps, their overtiredness will be the culprit of poor napping.

 You can make it easier for your baby to nap well by having a very dark sleep environment (this can be your room or their own) and some nice calming white noise to block out household sounds and help your baby get into the zone for sleep.
 If your baby is under 4 months, using a swaddle for naps will help them settle more easily between sleep cycles and nap for longer.

 Once your baby's daytime sleep cycles mature to be more organised into noticeable cycles (around 45 minutes long), catnapping can become more frequent.
 Respecting your child's sleep development means recognising that your baby is now capable of learning to fall asleep independently, or "self-settle", which will enable your baby to nap for longer periods.